 Get familiar with these must-know shortcuts for Lightroom's Develop Module and you will quickly be saving lots of time in Lightroom!

 We'll start with the most obvious.
 Since we spend so much time developing our photos in the Develop Module it is important to know how to get there with just a finger tap.
 Type the "D" key to quickly get to the Develop Module!
 BONUS: Type "G" for Grid to get back to the Library Module.

 I use this feature all the time to make sure that I am heading in the right direction with an edit.
+For example, if you are using a tool, like brushes or spot removal you can get a comparison while you are using the tool.
 Seeing the Before/After view is super helpful for this.
 Just tap the "Y" key to see your photo in Before/After mode and then tap the "Y" key to get out of the mode as well.